Permafrost/TundraTN/README.md

 // to the given Trading Networks document (bizdoc). tundra.tn.document.content:add($bizdoc, $part, $content, $content.type);

+// Returns true if the given $bizdoc is related to a derived bizdoc with the given $sender
+// and $receiver.
+tundra.tn.document.derivative:exists($bizdoc, $sender, $receiver);

 // Derives a new bizdoc from an existing bizdoc, optionally updating the sender and/or
 // receiver on the derivative. tundra.tn.document:derive($bizdoc, $sender, $receiver);